 Bucknell University understands how challenging dining with dietary needs and allergy concerns can be.
 A student with a dietary need or allergy concern will need to work closely with Bucknell Dining Services and/or our Registered Dietician.

-- The student contacts the Dining Services Manager at firstname.lastname@example.org or 570.577.1240 to set up a meeting to discuss dietary needs or allergy concerns.
+STEP 1: The student contacts the Dining Services Manager via email at email@example.com or call 570-577-1240 to set up a meeting to discuss dietary needs or allergy concerns.

 - If, after this meeting, the student feels comfortable that dietary needs will be met, then the process ends here.

 - If, after this meeting, the student believes that the dietary needs cannot be met and that the needs are a disability that will require necessary ADA accommodations; then proceed with the next steps in this process.

 STEP 2: Complete the Disability Accommodation Request form.
 If a Housing Accommodation is required (i.e., kitchen) please see the timeline below.
 Please upload verifying documentation (see Documentation Requirement below).

 Follow these steps to submit the online application request:

 - Go to and complete the Disability Accommodation Request Form.